Creating Documents

 Basic Functions for Working with Documents

 Once you've created a document object, you can work with it in many ways.
-The most obvious thing is to access its text using the text()
+The most obvious operation is to access its text using the text() function:

 julia> using TextAnalysis